tomtominator/Toms-Lathe-and-Saw/Pens.md

 <img src="BloodwoodPen.jpg" height="900" width="600">

 I modeled this pen after the symbol for infinity.
-I wanted it to be as symmetrical as possibe and I am happy with the results considering it was done by hand without a jig.
+I wanted it to be as symmetrical as possibe and I am happy with the results considering I didn't use a jig or calipers to expedite the process.
 This is the first of many slimlines I plan to make and then sell.
 Their kit is very inexpensive and quickly made making it ideal for mass production.